 5. Cala Mariolu, Sardinia

 The shallow waters at this popular beach in Sardinia make this beach a perfect place for families with young children.
-It is also a top snorkelling destination.
+It is also a top snorkeling destination.
 Going to the beach can be tricky; the easiest way to reach Cala Mariolu is by boat.
 For adventurers, there is also a walking path that takes you to the beach.

 6. San Domino, Isole Tremiti

-This small island off the southeast coast of Italy has favourable diving conditions, with dozens of caves to explore.
+This small island off the southeast coast of Italy has favorable diving conditions, with dozens of caves to explore.
 The island is so small that you can discover it on foot.
 Spend a day walking around San Domino, smell the pine forests that cover parts of the island and treat yourself to a nice dip in the sea at one of the beautiful beaches.

 7. Mattinata, Puglia

 Mattinata is a small town on the east coast of Italy, in the province of Puglia (where the heel of the boot starts).
 Mattinata beach is definitely one of the most beautiful beaches in Italy, partly due to its phenomenal location.
-The water on this beach is clear and beautiful in
+The water on this beach is clear and beautiful in color and the beach is surrounded by rocks.

 Mattinata is not the only beautiful beach in this area, because there is so much to discover along this east coast.
 You should definitely not miss Baia Delle Zagare!